 Obliviousness.
-The obliviousness of the algorithm is trivial to see: the algorithm's access patterns include a random permutation in the beginning, and then afterwards all access patterns are deterministic and data independent.
+The obliviousness of the algorithm is straightforward: the access patterns include a random permutation in the beginning, and then afterwards all access patterns are deterministic and data independent.

 Runtime.
 The runtime of this algorithm can be analyzed using the following recurrence where T(n, K) denotes the runtime for sorting n elements whose keys are from [1..K]: